leondutoit/pydatsci/notes/day1.md

 #### Packages

+#### An example program

+do something simple like read command args mangle it spit it out again

 ### Relational databases

 #### sqlite

-[sqlite](http://www.sqlite.org/), the words of the official website, is a "software library that implements a self-contained, severless, zero-configuration, transactional SQL database engine".
-This makes it [different](http://www.sqlite.org/different.html) from other widely used SQL (structured query language) databases such as postgreSQL and MySQL.
+[sqlite](http://www.sqlite.org/), in the words of the official website, is a "software library that implements a self-contained, severless, zero-configuration, transactional SQL database engine".
+This makes it [different](http://www.sqlite.org/different.html) from other widely used SQL (structured query language) databases such as [PostgreSQL](LINKME) and [MySQL](LINKME).
 We will use it because of its light footprint, availability and portability.
 What we learn from working with sqlite will easily transfer to other relational databases.

 To get started open the interactive prompt: